MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

   - Use this connection type with VPN profiles for devices that run Android Enterprise.

   > [!IMPORTANT]
-  > Although this connection type appears for iOS/iPad OS VPN profiles, those platforms are not yet supported.
+  > Although this connection type appears for iOS/iPad OS VPN profiles, these platforms aren't yet supported.
 Because the public preview doesn’t support iOS/iPadOS, VPN profiles for them with a connection type of Microsoft Tunnel won't function.